-General Education
+Education 2

-General Education and Program Requirements Credits
+General Education and Program Requirements Code Credits

 ACT Activity Electives 2

 BUS 101 Accounting I 3

-BUS 102 Accounting II 3

 BUS 103 Introduction to Business 3

 BUS 111 Business Communications 3

 BUS 131 Principles of Management 3

+BUS 175 Administrative Office Procedures 3

 BUS 187 Business Ethics 3

-BUS 191 Introduction to Finance 3

-BUS 192 Introduction to Investments 3

 BUS 210 Business Law I 3

-BUS 212 Principles of Marketing 3
+BUS 219 Integrated Document Applications 3

-BUS 225 Customer Relations 3
+BUS 231 Management of Human Resources 3

 BUS 289 Business Practicum 3

 CIS 101 Introduction to Computer Concepts 3

+CIS 111 Microsoft Applications 3

 ECO 221 Economics - Micro SS 3

 ECO 222 Economics - Macro SS 3

 EGL 101 Freshman Composition E 3

 EGL 102 Composition and Literature Н 3

-MAT Math Elective (Select from MAT 121, 127, or 201) Μ 4
+MAT Math Elective (Select from MAT121, 127, or 201) М 4

+PSY or Psychology Elective SS

-PSY/SOC Psychology or Sociology Elective SS 3
+SOC Sociology Elective SS 3

-SCI Lab Science Elective S/SL 4
+SCI Lab Science Elective SL 4

-SPH 121 Introduction to Speech Communication Н 3
+SPH 121 Interpersonal Communications Н 3

-Total Cradita Deguired in Dragrams 67

-Business & Commerce Technology - Financial Services Certificate, Level II
+Business and Commerce Technology - Office Management II Certificate

-The goal of the Level II certificate is to provide an option for those students who may not be interested in obtaining a degree, may not be interested in transferring, or may wish to set a more-attainable goal an opportunity to complete a defined course of study in a specific area.
+The goal of this certificate is to provide an option to students who may not be interested in obtaining a degree or transferring.
+Students may wish to set a more-attainable goal such as the opportunity to complete a defined course of study in a specific area.

 Certificate Requirements Credits

-BUS 101 Accounting I 3

-BUS 102 Accounting II 3

 BUS 103 Introduction to Business 3

-BUS 191 Introduction to Finance 3

-BUS 192 Introduction to Investments 3
+BUS 111 Business Communications 3

-BUS 212 Principles of Marketing 3
+BUS 131 Principles of Management 3

+BUS 175 Administrative Office Procedures 3

+BUS 219 Integrated Document Applications 3

-BUS 225 Customer Relations 3
+BUS 231 Management of Human Resources 3

-ECO 222 Economics - Macro 3
+CIS 101 Introduction to Computer Concepts 3

+CIS 111 Microsoft Applications 3

 EGL 101 Freshman Composition 3

-MAT Math Elective (Select from MAT 121, 127, or 201) 4
+MAT Math Elective (Select from MAT121, 127, or 201) 4

-Business & Commerce Technology - Financial Services Certificate, Level I
+Business and Commerce Technology - Office Management I Certificate

-The goal of the Level I certificate is to provide a defined course of study for those working in the field who do not have the necessary college-level course work for their positions.
-This certificate is not recommended for beginning students who are not working in the specific fields addressed by these certificates.
+The goal of this certificate is to provide a defined course of study for those working in the field that does not have the necessary college-level course work for their positions.
+This certificate is not recommended for beginning students who are not working in the specific fields addressed by this certificate.